Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Gaussian zonoids

-which is non--negative for all $t>0$ and positive if $x\neq0$ and $t>0$ and this concludes the proof. \end{proof} We see, from Proposition~\ref{prop:suppG}, that for $c\neq 0$ the Gaussian zonoid $G(c)$ is not an ellipsoid.
-However we shall show in Theorem~\ref{thm:incluchain} below that it remains close to one.
+We see, from Proposition~\ref{prop:suppG}, that for $s>0$ the Gaussian zonoid $G(s)$ is not an ellipsoid.
+However we shall show, in Theorem~\ref{thm:incluchain} below, that it remains close to one.
 In order to state this result, let us first introduce a few definitions.

 We define $\lambda:\R\to\R$ to be given for all $s\in\R$ by